Skip to main content

 • Must seek full-time employment if you are working reduced hours and receiving supplementary unemployment benefits.

 • Must have arranged for your children’s care during day care hours if you have children.
 If you do not have arrangements for their care outside of daycare hours, you must inform us.
-After 3 months of unemployment, you must inform the job centre.
+After 3 months of unemployment, you must inform the municipality.
 If you have not informed us/job centre, you may be offered jobs and Active employment measures outside of daycare hours.
-If you refuse work or activation due to care issues you have not informed us/job centre about, you risk getting a 3-week quarantine.
+If you refuse work or activation due to care issues you have not informed us/the municipality about, you risk getting a 3-week quarantine.

 Additionally, there are requirements for your job search and your participation in meetings.